Introduction

 Foregoing some slop

-If you have literally anything involving an
+- If you have literally anything involving an

 .env

-Please do not override the browser’s Ctrl + K functionality to open up a command palette.
+file in a blogging site, maybe think about what you are doing for a moment. - Please consider not overriding the browser’s Ctrl + K functionality to open up a command palette.
 There should not be a single reason why a user would use a small context menu to browse your blog over the

 /blog